Bhagavad Geeta: Chapter 2, Verses 39–44

 vyavasāyātmikā buddhirekeha kurunandana,

-O descendent of the Kurus, the intellect of those who are on this path is determined with a single-pointed aim.
+2.41.
+O descendant of the Kurus, the intellect of those who are on this path is determined with a single-pointed aim.
 But the intellect of those who are irresolute is many-branched.

 The mind will not be carried away with desires when one is on this path of practicing karma yoga.
 There is complete focus on the work as there will not be an issue of mental turbulence.
 Duty as worship without expectations and acceptance of any result is karma yoga